wonderer007/Naive-Bayes-classifier/README.md

 <br/>
 <div>
-  <b> Note </b> I will try to push regular updates on algorithm, in case you don't understand anything please hit me out at alihaider907@gmail.com or tweet me @alihaider907 <b>Thank you</b>
+  <b> Note </b> I will try to push regular updates on algorithm, in case you don't understand anything please hit me out at alihaider907@gmail.com or tweet me <b>@alihaider907 </b>Thank you
 </div>